geode-sdk/docs/tutorials/tasks.md

 ## Chaining tasks

 You can chain tasks by using `Task::chain`.
-This allows you to take the result of a task once it finished and run another task right after, based on that return value. \
+This allows you to take the result of a task once it finishes and run another task right after, based on that return value. \
 Progress updates are only sent from the last Task in the chain, for simplicity

 ```cpp